 - Thank the professor for working with you.
 You have now established a valuable connection.

 Communication with a student’s college professors is often one key to success.
 However, because the communication needs to be between the student and the professor, parents often feel helpless.
-As a college parent, you can be an important source of encouragement and guidance for your student if she is struggling.
-Help her learn the skill of being her own advocate by being clear, specific, open to suggestion and by taking action.
-These skills will benefit her throughout her life.
+As a college parent, you can be an important source of encouragement and guidance for your student if they are struggling.
+Help them learn the skill of being their own advocate by being clear, specific, open to suggestion and by taking action.
+These skills will benefit your student throughout their life.